 The Department requires direct funded LEAs and the ABAC consortium to complete program data reporting activities during the year.
-Local staff is trained by the state to complete these reports.
-The data from these reports is collected at the state level in the migratory database (COEstar) and ultimately is reported to the U.S. Department of Education in the Consolidated State Performance Report (CSPR).
-While the majority of our data for the CSPR is generated from COEstar or Department Data Collections, direct funded LEAs and ABAC Consortium staff might be asked to provide data related to FTE and migratory funded personnel if the CSPR requires this data.
+Local staff is trained by the state's staff to complete these reports.
+The data from these reports is collected at the state level in the MEP Database and ultimately is reported to the U.S. Department of Education in the Consolidated State Performance Report (CSPR).
+While the majority of our data for the CSPR is generated from the State MEP Database or Department Data Collections, direct funded LEAs and ABAC Consortium staff might be asked to provide data related to FTE and migratory funded personnel if the CSPR requires this data.
 This reporting process usually occurs in the summer.
 Some of the data collected and reported through the CSPR may be subject to change.